 If your business or organization is taking the trouble to institute internal control and management systems, shouldn’t you use the system to continually monitor and improve performance?
 And Internal Auditing has an important role in the continual improvement mindset.
 Using control and management simply for compliance is just doing the bare minimum.
 Few businesses truly succeed with that philosophy.

-Putting an Internal Auditing program in place isn’t difficult or expensive.
-The key to an internal auditing program is just a commitment to applying a small amount of resources in assembling and training an Internal Audit team, and then scheduling Internal Audits according to your organizational needs.
+Putting an Internal Auditing process or program in place isn’t difficult or expensive.
+The key to an internal auditing process is commitment to applying a small amount of resources in assembling and training an Internal Audit team, and then scheduling Internal Audits according to your organizational needs.
 For example, a pharmaceutical company complying with FDA regulations will probably want to have a more aggressive Internal Audit schedule than, say, a tool company that is ISO 9001 registered.

 Bizmanualz can help with your Internal Auditing program.
 We have recently redesigned and improved our Internal Auditor Training class.
 The two day course covers key areas on which all Internal Audit team members should be trained, such as audit techniques, the importance of clear communication, appropriate auditor behavior, how to conduct audits that stay within scope and schedule, and audits that provide meaningful information for compliance and continual improvement.